apache/nuttx/configs/olimex-lpc1766stk/README.txt

        STATUS:
          2015-05-03: The hub basically works.
-The only problem that I see is that the code does not enumerate the hub if it is connected at the time of power up.
+The only problem that I see is that the code does not enumerate the hub if it is connected at the time of reset up.
+It does not a power-up reset, but not with the reset button.
+This sounds like a hardwares reset issue on the board to me.

   hidmouse:
     This configuration directory supports a variant of an NSH configution.